Insurance Needs for Sales Tech CompaniesInsurance Explained

 - Technology Errors & Omissions (E&O) Insurance: Sales tech products are classified as services by insurance carriers.
-Consequently, a technology E&O policy is crucial for protecting your company in cases where a client suffers damages due to a data breach caused by your product or the failure of your software to provide its promised services.
+Consequently, a technology E&O insurance policy is crucial for protecting your company in cases where a client suffers damages due to a data breach caused by your product or the failure of your software to provide its promised services.

 - Cyber Liability Insurance: A cyber liability policy will pay for costs associated with data breaches and cyberattacks to your system.
 Additionally, a comprehensive cyber policy should typically include third-party coverage.
 This means that it will cover lawsuits by those parties impacted by the data breach as well as pay for any notification expenses, PR costs, cyber forensics, and credit monitoring.
 You can expect your cyber liability and tech E&O policies to be combined in order to effectively respond to the complex set of risk your sales tech company can face.

 - Directors and Officers (D&O) Insurance: D&O insurance serves to protect both the company and the personal assets of its leadership from lawsuits alleging breach of fiduciary duty, misrepresentation, or mismanagement.
 Additionally, VCs will consider D&O a requirement for funding, as they will expect a seat on your board of directors.